-Exams can be stressful, and this exam period will be particularly stressful for many of you.
-Looking after yourself if therefore more important than ever.
+Exams can be stressful, and this exam period is looking unusual in lots of ways.
+Online assessments rather than exams.
+Taking these from home rather than an exam hall.
+It is a lot to adjust to.
 If you are feeling overwhelmed, simple steps can make a big difference; eating well, getting plenty of sleep, being aware of how much you are drinking.
-Structure and routine is important too.
+Structure and routine are important too.
 Make sure that your daily routine includes regular study breaks for exercise and relaxation.
-Arrange time to catch up with friends.
+Arrange a time to catch up with friends.
 Even if you cannot meet in person, staying in touch with university friends is a great way to support each other during the exams.
 The University’s Welling Service blog is a great source of advice and ideas to help establish and stick to a healthy routine.

-In this section you will find advice and information to help you during and beyond this particularly unusual exam period.
+Good luck with your winter exams!
+In this section, you will find a quick guide from the Student Advice Centre with advice and information to help you through the next this set of assessments.
+Due to Covid-19, it is looking very different from the usual, and information from the University is still being finalised.
+So it is important to keep checking the main exam pages for updates and keep checking your email for updates from your department.
 If you need more advice about anything here, the Advice Centre is available to help.
-To speak to an adviser, simply email email@example.com with a summary of what you want to discuss and one of the team will contact you.
+If you email us at firstname.lastname@example.org with a summary of what you want to discuss, and one of the team will contact you.

 Whether you are back at home with family or still in Sheffield, it is important to find a space in your home where you can study.
 A desk and comfortable chair are ideal, particularly when you are completing your online assessments.
 Natural light and fresh air are great for focus and concentration.
 But most important is reliable internet connection and knowing that you are not going to be disturbed.
 Easier said than done when you are living with other people during lockdown!
 It is a good idea to let them know when you will be doing your online assessments.
 Some students swear by noise cancelling headphones and assertive ‘keep out, assessment in process!’ signs on their doors.